wonkodv/reqtrace/DESIGN.md

 ## DSG_REQ_FIELDS: Requirement Fields

-A requirement has to have:
-*   id: a unique ID

-and optionally any combination of the following attributes:

-*   title: Short representative title
-*   Description: longer text giving Details
+Attributes of a requirement that this tool requires:
+*   ID: a short string that uniquely identifies this requirement

+Optional Attributes that are handled:
-*   History: Text about how this requirement changed
+*   Title:  Text that briefly summarizes this requirement (on line)
-*   Comment: Text with even more details, further reading, etc. that has a lower priority than Description which may be excluded from reports
+*   Description: Text that gives detailed description
 *   Coverage: List of requirement IDs that are covered by this one
 *   Dependencies: List of requirement IDs which cover this one
 *   Tags:   List of Strings that can be used to categorize requirements